IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 Stripe-less Tree Frog (Hyla meridionalis).

-As soon as we went through the gate we started to find butterflies including Bath White (Blanqiverdosa / Pontia daplidice), Cardinal Fritillary (Argynnis Pandora), Cleopatra (Gonepteryx cleopatra), Common / Southern Blue (Polyommatus icarus / celina), Iberian Marbled White (Melanargia lachesis), Large White (Pieris brassicae), Small Copper (Lycaena phlaeas), False Ilex Hairstreak (Satyrium esculi) and Meadow Brown (Maniola jurtina).
+As soon as we went through the gate we started to find butterflies including Bath White (Pontia daplidice), Cardinal Fritillary (Argynnis Pandora), Cleopatra (Gonepteryx cleopatra), Southern Blue (Polyommatus celina), Iberian Marbled White (Melanargia lachesis), Large White (Pieris brassicae), Small Copper (Lycaena phlaeas), False Ilex Hairstreak (Satyrium esculi) and Meadow Brown (Maniola jurtina).
 Along the way we also had some interesting wildflowers, the commonest were the yellow form of Pistorinia brevifolia, Common Poppy (Papaver rhoeas), Candle-stick bugloss (Echium boissieri), Mediterranean lineseed (Bellardia trixago) and many more.
 Once we were up by the pool we started to check out a small damp patch near the dam and we soon found lots of very young Stripe-less Tree Frogs (Hyla meridionalis) along with hundreds of Tadepoles which unfortunutally looked to be doomed as the water was drying up fast.

 Pistorinia brevifolia.